MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 1. **General Business Posting Group** that is used for foreign customers.
 2. **VAT Business Posting Group** that is used for foreign customers.
 3. **Prices Including VAT** is aligned with setting on the Shopify side:
-* Set *Yes* if **All prices includes tax** is enabled and **Include or exclde tax based on your customer's country** is disabled.
+* Set *Yes* if **All prices includes tax** is enabled and **Include or exclude tax based on your customer's country** is disabled.
-* Set *No* if **All prices includes tax** is disabled and **Include or exclde tax based on your customer's country** is disabled.
+* Set *No* if **All prices includes tax** is disabled and **Include or exclude tax based on your customer's country** is disabled.
-* Set *Yes* if **Include or exclde tax based on your customer's country** is enabled and country/region is listed in the [Tax-inclusive countries](https://help.shopify.com/en/manual/markets/pricing/dynamic-tax-inclusive-pricing#tax-inclusive-versus-tax-exclusive-countries-and-regions).
+* Set *Yes* if **Include or exclude tax based on your customer's country** is enabled and country/region is listed in the [Tax-inclusive countries](https://help.shopify.com/en/manual/markets/pricing/dynamic-tax-inclusive-pricing#tax-inclusive-versus-tax-exclusive-countries-and-regions).
-* Set *No* if **Include or exclde tax based on your customer's country** is enabled and country/region is not listed in [Tax-inclusive countries](https://help.shopify.com/en/manual/markets/pricing/dynamic-tax-inclusive-pricing#tax-inclusive-versus-tax-exclusive-countries-and-regions).
+* Set *No* if **Include or exclude tax based on your customer's country** is enabled and country/region is not listed in [Tax-inclusive countries](https://help.shopify.com/en/manual/markets/pricing/dynamic-tax-inclusive-pricing#tax-inclusive-versus-tax-exclusive-countries-and-regions).

 >[Note] **Prices Including VAT** is coming from tempalte, not from the specific customer.
 That's why it is important to have customer template defined.